vojta19/frontendui/packages/_template/src/_Template/WhatToDo.md

   - UserAbsoluteAccessControlExtension or RbacProviderExtension
   - set

-- Change LargeCard, add there more buttons

-- Update MediumContent.jsx file to show more or less data related to you entity
+- Update MediumContent.jsx file to show more or less data
 - Update MediumEditableContent.jsx file to allow edit of more or less data

 ## Add new Mutations

-- check gqlendpoint to cover all available mutations with appropriate permissions

-### Update filters
+### Update

-- Set Filter component, correct it at PageVector, do not forget to use appropriate name for query param in url